5 Effective Tips to Communicate With Dementia Patients

 When indulging in a conversation with someone with dementia, you should stick to using as simple words and phrases as possible.
 Speak slowly, distinctly, and in a pacifying tone.
 Avoid speaking in a rough and louder voice.
 Also, refrain from using pronouns or short-forms while talking, instead directly include the names of persons and places.

 Someone with dementia may find it extremely difficult to be able to be mindful of a lot of topics used in the conversation.
 So it's recommended to maintain a simple conversation while conveying only a single message at a time.

-Being a dementia caregiver, you must know the dos and don'ts when communicating with persons suffering from dementia.
-These tips will help you to effectively care for a loved one with dementia.
+Being a dementia caregiver, you must know the dos and don'ts when communicating with persons who have dementia.
+These tips will help you to care for a loved one with dementia effectively.